|

 1942

-Uprooted tree (on Jackson
+Uprooted tree on

 Left,